Rightpoint/RZIntrinsicContentSizeTextView/README.md

 [![License](https://img.shields.io/cocoapods/l/RZIntrinsicContentSizeTextView.svg?style=flat)](http://cocoadocs.org/docsets/RZIntrinsicContentSizeTextView)
 [![Platform](https://img.shields.io/cocoapods/p/RZIntrinsicContentSizeTextView.svg?style=flat)](http://cocoadocs.org/docsets/RZIntrinsicContentSizeTextView)
 -->
-RZIntrinsicContentSizeTextView is a convinient UITextView subclass that has all the features you wish were in UITextView: a placeholder and the ability to dynamically grow based on it's content size.
+RZIntrinsicContentSizeTextView is a convenient UITextView subclass that has all the features you wish were in UITextView: a placeholder and the ability to dynamically grow based on its content size.

-This is ideal for the many messaging applications where the user is typing into a textview that will start off small.
+This is ideal for the many messaging applications where the user is typing into a textview that will start off small, but will then need to grow in height and/or width as needed.

 ## Installation